-A. All central banks have mandates: All have inflation objectives, and the Federal Reserve has a dual mandate that includes supporting maximum employment.3 Some commentators judge central banks by how good our forecasts are or how closely monetary policy follows a particular rule.
+C. All central banks have mandates: All have inflation objectives, and the Federal Reserve has a dual mandate that includes supporting maximum employment.
+Some commentators judge central banks by how good our forecasts are or how closely monetary policy follows a particular rule.
 Although these are instructive ingredients for the policy process, they are not the ultimate goal.
 Our goal is to hit our objectives.
-Therefore, to judge success, the appropriate metric is how actual outcomes for inflation and employment measure up against our mandated policy goals.
+Therefore, to judge success, the appropriate metrics are how actual outcomes for inflation and employment measure up against our mandated policy goals.
+And to achieve success, central bankers need to keep their scorecards with these metrics in mind.